Right to counsel

 01/09/2017, Litigation, Custody Disputes - Parents

-Then, in In re Alaska Network on Domestic Violence & Sexual Assault, 264 P.3d 835, 841 (Alaska 2011), the court held that the Alaska Network on Domestic Violence and Sexual Assault (ANDVSA) also counted as a “public agency” under Flores for purposes of appointment of counsel for someone facing an adversary represented by ANDVSA.
-The court noted that “the term ‘public agency’ in Flores must be understood as referring primarily to the nature of an organization's funding sources, and not to an organization's status as a government agency.”
+In at least three subsequent cases, the Court has considered the scope of the meaning of "public agency."
+First, In re Alaska Network on Domestic Violence & Sexual Assault, the Court considered whether a different kind of nonprofit organization counts as a "public agency" under Flores.
+In holding that the Alaska Network on Domestic Violence and Sexual Assault (ANDVSA) is as a “public agency” for purposes of appointment of counsel, 264 P.3d 835, 841 (Alaska 2011), the Court reasoned that “the term ‘public agency’ in Flores must be understood as referring primarily to the nature of an organization's funding sources, and not to an organization's status as a government agency.”
+ANDVSA, 264 P.3d at 839.

 Appointment of Counsel: categorical Qualified: yes